f-prime/Coffer/docs/AddingCommand.md

 Commands are what add functionality to coffer.
 All commands are modules and are very straight forward to start developing.

-An example command execution looks like: `coffer create environment -v jessie`
+An example command execution looks like: `coffer create environment -v jessie` where `create` is the command in this case.

 # Adding Commands